Arpit-Singh-Git/Image-to-Text-Converter/README.md

 ## Contact
 For any questions or suggestions, please contact [your email or GitHub profile].
 ```

-### Instructions for Uploading the README.md
+### Instructions for Uploading the README.md and requirements.txt

-1. Save the above content into a file named `README.md` in your project directory.
+1. Save the above content into files named `README.md` and `requirements.txt` respectively.
 2. Follow the steps previously provided to upload your project files to GitHub.
-3. Ensure that the `README.md` file is included when you upload your files.
+3. Ensure that the `README.md` and `requirements.txt` files are included when you upload your files along with your script `Image_Analysis_Tool.py` and the image file (e.g., `img1.jpg`).

-With this `README.md`, users will have a clear understanding of what the project does, how to install and run it, the structure of the project, and other relevant details.
+This will provide a comprehensive guide for users who want to understand, install, and use your project.